Building a stronger American

 No. Non-elite status members are no longer eligible to upgrade unless they are the companion of an elite status member.
 Upgrade requests that are not in line with the new policy will not be processed.

 Why can a member upgrade using the complimentary and 500-mile upgrade product on flights to Hawaii on American, but not on US Airways?

 For now, American and US Airways are still operating as two separate airlines and, as a result, some of the policies will differ until we have a single reservation system in late 2015.

 American previously allowed me to use only one 500-mile upgrade to upgrade on a flight up to 551 miles.
 Is that changing?

 With our new upgrade policy that affords complimentary upgrades for flights 500 miles and under, we simplified our pricing structure to remove the 51 mile buffer.
-If your flight is 1,051 miles, it will require three 500-mile upgrades when the programs combine.
+If your flight is 1,051 miles, it requires three 500-mile upgrades.

 Why are you discontinuing the thru flight designation for upgrade requests on American Airlines on the airport upgrade standby list?